 Due to personal information contained within your application and to ensure the packet is received by our office, we recommend tracking your package through USPS certified mail or another parcel service that provides tracking.
 The Business License Department is not responsible for lost mail items that do not have tracking confirmation.

-If you have any questions about the online application, you may email us at chap@ClarkCountyNV.gov or call us at (702) 455-4125 between 7:30 am and 5:00pm Monday through Thursday.
+If you have any questions about the online application, you may email us at BLLiquorandGaming@ClarkCountyNV.gov or call us at (702) 455-4125 between 7:30 am and 5:00pm Monday through Thursday.
+Our offices are closed on Fridays.

 Incomplete applications will be terminated with no refund on application fees.

-|What to Expect After Submitting an Application|
+|What to Expect After Submitting an Application

 Privileged license applications mostly require individual background investigations, code conferences with Business License Special Agents, and inspections by public safety agencies.
 A Temporary liquor license may be requested while the investigation is being conducted.